EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter3.md

 <div class="exercise-end"></div>

-Now that the HighCard, Flush, and RoyalFlush hand ranks have been scored review the answers to see how the code can be refactored using functional programming.
+Now that the HighCard, Flush, and RoyalFlush hand ranks have been scored, review the answers to see how the code can be refactored using functional programming.

 <h4 class="exercise-start">
     <b>Exercise</b>: Answers for HighCard, Flush, RoyalFlush